Self-Improving Neural-Guided Pruning: A Graph Neural Network Framework for Scalable Mixed Bundle Pricing: Problem Definition

-We note that the main computational challenge of the above formulation lies in the exponential number of variables corresponding to all the possible bundles.
-In the following, we demonstrate how GCN framework can be leveraged to help solve large-scale bundle pricing problem efficiently.
+We note that the main computational challenge of the above formulation lies in the exponential number of variables corresponding to all possible bundles.
+In the following, we demonstrate how the GNN framework can be leveraged to prune the search space and help solve large-scale bundle pricing problems efficiently.